bcprescott/bcprescott.github.io/_posts/2021-03-30-Project-Crashing.md

 ![pert](/assets/images/pert.png)

 From here we can create our model formulation.
-There is a lot involved with creating this
+This gets a bit complex, so bear with me!

 Model Formulation & Code
 ----------------------------